 Based on your test results, immunotherapy exposes your body to its allergens in a safe and controlled manner, to reduce the severity of your allergic response over time.
 This method changes the body's immune system to enable it to tolerate environmental allergens like trees, grasses and molds.

-Immunotherapy is delivered by either weekly under-the-skin small injections, daily drops under the tongue that you hold there for a short time, then swallow, or daily immunotherapy toothpaste use.
+Immunotherapy is delivered by weekly subcutaneous injections, daily drops under the tongue, immunotherapy toothpaste twice a day, or daily sublingual tablets.

 Shot therapy (Subcutaneous Immunotherapy, or SCIT) is delivered by regular weekly injections.
 Injections are only given in our office or in the office of a provider approved by our clinic.
 Patients must wait 20-30 minutes in the office after an injection is given.
 Most serious reactions occur within this time frame.
 Minor reactions to SCIT include swelling at the site, itching and redness.
 We do require a vial test be done before you receive an injection from a new vial.
 You may be required to do this in our clinic.

 Sublingual tablets are a dissolving tablet that you use daily.
 They are very specific, used only for grass or ragweed season.
 You will start taking them three to four months prior to grass or ragweed season and then continue them through the season.
-Do not eat, drink, shower, or exercise 20 minutes before/after taking your tablets.
+Do not eat, drink, shower or exercise 20 minutes before/after taking your dust mite tablets.

 To achieve the best results, immunotherapy requires a relatively long-term commitment — usually three to five years.